 Bed, Grad Cert (Assessment), Grad Cert (Mathematics)

 Denise Hayward has worked within the single gender education sector for over 25 years.
 Working in girls education Denise’s goal is to educate young women for a contemporary world, where they are able to take action and make a difference.
 Denise is passionate about teacher education and developing the next generation of educators.
 To this end she works with AITSL, NESA and the AIS on quality assurance projects and teacher accreditation to ensure the education provided for students is of the highest quality.
+Denise is currently studying her Masters in Educational Leadership.

 Mr Matthew Bonson (Dean of Learning Years 11-12)